aspose-slides/Aspose.Slides-API-References/english/php-java/masterslide/getdependingslides/_index.md

 ---
 title: getDependingSlides
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 30
 url: /php-java/masterslide/getdependingslides/
 ---

 ## getDependingSlides()  method

  Returns an array with all slides, which depend on this master slide.